 Our Church Structure

-The Representative Council is made up of approximately 10 percent of the active members.
-Their job is to be the eyes and ears of the congregation.
-They meet with the Support Team four times a year to hear updates and upcoming events related to ministry and mission.
-They also give guidance and share ideas they might hear from the congregation.
+The Representative Council is made up of 10% of the full membership of the church.
+Their job is to be the eyes and ears of the congregation and to communicate ideas, suggestions, and concerns to the Support Team and Pastor.
+They meet with the Support Team four times a year to hear updates and upcoming events related to the ministry and mission of the church.
+The rep Council also approves large expenditures and offers suggestions concerning vision and goals.

 The final, and perhaps the most important member we rely on is the Holy Spirit, who moves freely about the church inspiring and encouraging anyone and everyone to do the ministry and mission work they are inspired to do.